 How to Prevent a Narcissist from Ruining Your Self-Esteem

-- Learn to be assertive without being aggressive: in my book “growing beyond the narcissist” I said that one of the factors that can ruin a person’s self-esteem is watching his rights being violated while doing nothing about it.
+- Learn to be assertive without being aggressive: one of the factors that can ruin a person’s self-esteem is watching his rights being violated while doing nothing about it.
 If you silently watch someone violating your rights, you will be sending a message to your inner mind that your rights don’t matter, as a result you will feel worthless.
 Being assertive is all about learning how to never let anyone violate your right without being aggressive.
 For example if a narcissist tried to belittle you, respond confidently telling them how much they are mistaken.

 - Don’t give weight to their approval: some people feel confident when they are approved, praised and accepted, and feel worthless when they are rejected, ignored and criticized.
 This approach can really put your self-esteem at risk when you are dealing with someone who is mentally unstable like an abusive narcissist.
 A narcissist can deliberately ruin your self-esteem by ignoring, criticizing or even being verbally abusive with the intentions of making you feel worthless.
 The best thing to do here is to give their negative opinion little to no weight.

 - Don’t play their power game: in a relationship, some people engage in indirect power struggles with the narcissist not knowing how it will affect their self-esteem.
 A narcissist can hardly accept defeat, even if you defeat them they will find a way to put you down and make you feel defeated.
 A feeling of defeat is one of things that can ruin your self-esteem.
 The best thing to do here is to never engage in those useless games.